By Angela Lindley, ACC and UC Davis Continuing and Professional Education Coaching Graduate

-Welcome to the UC Davis Extension Professional Coaching Blog!
+Welcome to the UC Davis Continuing and Professional Education Coaching Blog!
 We've created this resource for anyone with an interest in becoming a professional coach or honing their existing coaching skills.
 You'll find information here about training as a coach, but we'll also post interviews with current coaches and great resources for helping you make the transition into professional coaching.
 UC Davis Extension offers coaching training in our Professional Coaching for Life and Work Certificate Program - which gives students the opportunity to access UC Davis-caliber training taught by leaders in the coaching industry.
 Visit our website to learn more.

 So, what is coaching?